jomarberdejo/jomarberdejo/README.md

 # 👋 Hello, I'm Jomar Berdejo - Aspiring Web Developer 👨‍💻

 Welcome to my GitHub profile!
-I'm passionate about building nteractive, user friendly and functional websites.
+I'm passionate about building interactive, user friendly and functional websites.

 ## 👀 What I'm into
 - 💻 Currently exploring the realms of: